Cat0125/game-engine/README.md

 ## Basic guide

 This is basic beginner guide.
-He will teach you how to create a scene, add objects to it and add behaviors to them.
+It will teach you how to create a scene, add objects to it and add behaviors to them.

 ### Html